aam051102/ahlgreen-net/views/articles/src/content/degrees-of-descriptions.md

 You'll often also want to give some more personality to your character or to describe some key aspects about them.
 This might need a few more words, but you can still communicate a lot about a character in just one sentence (without having to resort to long lists of commas).

 ```
-The young king was said to be a genius prodigy, able to solve even the hardest mathematical equations, but nobody outside of the castles grounds had ever seen him.
+The young king was said to be a genius prodigy, able to solve even the hardest mathematical equations, but nobody outside of the castle grounds had ever seen him.
 ```

 My favorite part about describing things like this, is that you can embed immense amounts of information into just one sentence without having to make it so long or complex that you can't keep track of it.